designstem/projects/algorithms/index.md

 * Which other materials can be used to create similar tasks?
 * How did the patterns change when you played with the values?

-You can consider providing also other algorithm and design examples.
+You can consider also providing other algorithms and design examples.
 During the exercise with more complex patterns, you can change the scaling and rotating scores.
 Lastly, you can change the last assignment, but considering the importance of students’ engagement during and after the task.
-Please engage students in discussion of their results after the last assignment.
+Please engage students in a discussion of their results after the previous assignment.
 Their final product could be shown to the rest of the class.

 The task can be completed in an environment with access to the web-scenario.
 The task can be reviewed according to class goals.
-The task can be evaluated by describing what is an algorithm, how it links to design; creating an algorithm etc.
+The task can be evaluated by describing what an algorithm is, how it links to design, creating an algorithm, etc.

 </f-notes>